Skip to content

 unisa logo

-Top skills employers look for in criminal justice professionals
+Top skills employers look for in criminology and criminal justice professionals

 Criminal Justice Jobs

-With the industry experiencing steady job growth, there are diverse career opportunities for criminal justice professionals.
-While many roles are found in government agencies, including law enforcement and intelligence as well as social welfare and correctional services, there are also opportunities to work in the private sector and not-for-profit organisations.
+Careers in the criminology and criminal justice sector cover a diverse range of opportunities to positively impact communities, contribute to the rehabilitation of offenders and prevention of crime, and advocate for a more just society.
+While many roles are found in government agencies, including law enforcement, intelligence, social welfare and correctional services, there are also opportunities to work in the private sector or not-for-profit organisations.

 write-form-fill